annakhazan/twitter-nlp/README.md

 #### Natural Language Tool Kit
 * `pip install nltk`
+* If this is your first time running this script, you'll need to uncomment line 15 in `app/twitter_nlp.py` to download the necessary resources to run the rest of the script.

 #### Tweepy, a python wrapper for the Twitter API
 * `pip install tweepy`